 What is tenofovir?

-Tenofovir is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
+Tenofovir is an antiviral medicine that is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
 Tenofovir is not a cure for HIV or AIDS.

 Tenofovir is also used to treat chronic hepatitis B.